ultravioletrs/lattix/README.md

 |-----------------|-------------------------------------------------------------------------------------------|-----------------|
 | token           | Token string that needs to be supplied by client for operation to be authorized by server | 123             |
 | fhe_server      | IP and Port on which the server listens for incoming connections                          | 127.0.0.1:50051 |

+##### Client command flags

+`client -g` generetes new keypair used for encrytion/decryption on client side.

+`client -w a b c ...` where a, b, c... are integers instructs client to create vector a,b,c... and send it to server.

+`client -e` instructs server to perform evaluation on all stored data, fetches the result, decrypts it and shows it to user.